ksu-cs-textbooks/cc410/content/i-oop/04-testing/06-java-hamcrest.md

 assertThat(theBiscuit, is(myBiscuit));
 ```

 By including the `is` matcher, we can make our assertions more readable.
+We call this _syntactic sugar_ since it doesn't add anything new to our language structure, but it can help make it more readable.

 ## Examples